lindseysim/templatize/more/advanced/README.md

 1 - 10 - 8 9
 ```

-To understand what's happening here it's worth overviewing the Templatize rendering process.
+To understand what's happening here it's worth overviewing the Templatize rendering procedure.
 Templatize first renders normal sections from the outside-in.
-This allows optimization in the case where a hidden section is encountered, by skipping the section entirely and avoiding rendering of all interior content.
+This allows optimization in the case where a hidden section is encountered, by skipping the section entirely and avoiding computing of all interior content (which will not be displayed).
 It then renders all repeating sections from the inside-out to avoid redundancy.
-However, the interior of repeating sections are checked in the first pass to render tags bound to (assumedly) non-dynamic content unrelated to the repeating section, again, to prevent the redundancy of calling the same thing multiple times.
+The interior of repeating sections are checked in their first pass to render tags bound to (assumedly) non-dynamic content unrelated to the repeating section in the hopes of preventing the redundant calling the same thing multiple times.

-So in the first pass, the `{{#section}}` tags and the inner call to `count` therein are handled, first putting the value of '1' inside the outer repeating section.

-The other calls to `count` require the dynamic context of the repeating sections (since the context `.` in each passed to the function -- even if not really used in the function -- points to the repeating section data).
+So in the first pass, the `{{#section}}` section and the inner call to `count` therein are handled, first putting the value of '1' as the first part of the `{{#outer}}` repeating section.
+The other calls to `count` require the dynamic context of the repeating sections (since the context `.` in each is the repeating section data, which changes with each repeat rendering).
 So these tag are not rendered in this first pass.

 On the next pass, the repeating sections are rendered.
-The first part has been pre-rendered (as '1'), which is why it repeats to start each line.
-Because the optimization renders repeating sections from the inside out, the `{{#inner}}` section is rendered first, evaluation the inner calls to `count` there, then the outer call to `count` next, even if it occurs before the inner section.
+The first part has been pre-rendered (as '1'), which is why it repeats at the start of each line.
+Because the optimization renders repeating sections from the inside out, the `{{#inner}}` section is rendered first, evaluating the inner calls to `count` there, then the outer call to `count` next, even if it occurs before the inner section.

 I'm sure someone could construe a scenario in which this pattern could be taken advantage of, but it's hard to imagine.
 Thus as a general rule, **avoid functions that modifying the data bindings or return different values depending on the number of times called.**